Himanshu-160/LanNet/README.md

 # LanNet
-A CNN model to predict the language of the spoken audio
+A CNN model to predict the language of the spoken audio.